 Timeline: Brexit and other Events relevant to the European Union in this context

-Below we provide an overview of the possible legal consequences of Brexit, arranged according to the different areas of law.
-If you require any further information, please feel free to contact John Hammond at any time.
+Please find below a summary of the possible legal consequences of the UK's with-drawal from the EU, arranged according to areas of law.
+If you require any further information please feel free to contact John Hammond at any time.